 6. Do I need a lawyer?

 No. You may have your lawyer attend if you would like.
+However, court procedures are not followed during mediation.
 The mediator does not find a solution, but the parties do.

 7. What should I bring to the mediation?